otiagomarques/adhoc/_posts/2021-11-06-outgrowing-clubs.md

 title: Outgrowing Clubs
 ---

 I used to keep a list of the best things in live.
 Just as a note to remember the wonders of the world and our culture.
-One of the topics on that list was the blissful experience of dancing til sunrise with strangers (and also friends, for that matter).
+One of the topics on that list was the blissful experience of dancing until sunrise with strangers (and also friends, for that matter).
 I remember moments in crowded exterior balconies from those famous clubs just by the river.
 Surrounded by all sorts of people all collectively in awe of the utter beauty of dawn.
 All expressing those same feelings with their silly body movements.
 I used to compare such sensations with those of participating in the communion of Sunday mass- a moment of pure human connection, of pure collective enlightenment, a moment of shared bliss.

 Well, yesterday I went to a club.
 And you know what?
 I hated it.
 Everything about it was just awful.
 The people, the stupidly loud music, the whole flirting culture, the smell...
 It just felt like an horrible experience.
 What happened to clubs?
 Or worse, what happened to me?